Full review of Capital One Rewards

 You should receive the statement credit by the next day.
 And the redeemed miles will show up on your transaction history as “CREDIT-TRAVEL REWARD.”

-If you’d like to try and squeeze a value greater than 1 cent from each mile, Capital One has an option for you.
-Transfer to airline partners!
+If you’d like to try and squeeze a value greater than 1 cent from each mile, Capital One has an option for you — redeem with Capital One transfer partners!
+The process could not be easier, and it can be the best way to use Capital One miles if you know what you’re doing.
+Here’s how it works.

 Log into your Capital One account.
 On the home page, you’ll see your recent transactions, balance, available credit, and payment button.
 In the middle of all this is a link that says “Rewards Miles.“ Click it.